ruffdd/calendar-synchronizer/README.md

 ### Installing

 #### Download way
-Just Download the fiels of this repository and start cal-sync.py with:
+Just Download the files of this repository and start cal-sync.py with:

 'python cal-sync.py'